Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Continuous-Time Control Design

 \section{Continuous-Time Control Design}

-{the main focus of this section is Problem~\ref{prob.def}\ref{prob.cont}.
-We first find a structure of the controller ensuring that the closed-loop system has an equilibrium $(\xdes,\udes)$ such that $\ydes=C\xdes$, and then provide sufficient conditions which guarantee that this equilibrium is globally asymptotically stable.} The existence of an equilibrium is natural, if one {is} interested in the $\eps$-practical stability~\eqref{eq.terminal} with an arbitrarily small~$\eps$.
+{The main focus of this section is Problem~\ref{prob.def}\ref{prob.cont}.
+We first find a structure of the controller ensuring that the closed-loop system has an equilibrium $(\xdes,\udes)$ such that $\ydes=C\xdes$, and then provide sufficient conditions guaranteeing that this equilibrium is globally asymptotically stable.} The existence of an equilibrium is natural, if one {is} interested in the $\eps$-practical stability~\eqref{eq.terminal} with an arbitrarily small~$\eps$.

-A possible control architecture, and perhaps the simplest form, is {the static} controller $u(t) = \Dc y(t)+\eta$. {Unfortunately, to provide the existence of an equilibrium from Assumption~\ref{as.coeff}\ref{as.coeff.target}, the parameter $\eta=\udes-\Dc\ydes$ should depend on $\udes$, which, in turn, depends on the unknown matrices $A^{\star}, B^{\star}$ and function $k^\star$.
-For this reason, we propose a dynamical controller, being a multidimensional counterpart of the classical proportional-integral control}.
+A possible control architecture, and perhaps the simplest form, is {the static} controller $u(t) = \Dc y(t)+\eta$. {Unfortunately, to provide the existence of an equilibrium from Assumption~\ref{as.coeff}\ref{as.coeff.target}, the parameter $\eta=\udes-\Dc\ydes$ should depend on $\udes$, which, in turn, depends on the uncertain matrices $A^{\star}$ {and} $B^{\star}$ and function $k^\star$.
+For this reason, we propose a dynamic controller, being a multidimensional counterpart of the classical proportional-integral control}.